RobDHess/Steerable-E3-GNN/README.md

       primaryClass={cs.LG}
 }
 ```

+We have also created an accompanying [blog post](https://robdhess.github.io/Steerable-E3-GNN/), which explains some of the concepts behind the SEGNN in more detail than we could afford in the paper.

 ## SEGNN
 SEGNN is an E(3) steerable graph neural network.
 It can incorporate vector or tensor-valued information to send directional information, while remaining equivariant to E(3) transformations.
 We have tried to make the implementation general, so that you may easily apply SEGNN to your data.